jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 ---
-title: DRAFT OPEN FOR REVIEW – Prototype Design Pattern; Acquisition Without Class Knowledge
+title: DRAFT OPEN FOR REVIEW AND COMMENTS – Prototype Design Pattern; Acquisition Without Class Knowledge
 description: Prototype is not about cloning objects.
 It’s about surviving change without rewriting factories.
 unlisted: true
 ---